dahmani-karim/dahmani-karim/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning code in DevOps environment at Simplon.co
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my LinkedIn

+You will found all my projects from school and also private content that I want to share.
+Feel free to give star or fork.
+Sharing is caring !

 <!---
 dahmani-karim/dahmani-karim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.